 We estimate the fair value of PSUs with a market condition using a Monte Carlo simulation model as of the date of grant using historical volatility.

-Share-Settled Obligation
+Share-Settled Obligations

-When incurred, share-settled obligation that will be paid in restricted stock units are recorded as accrued expense liability and stock-based compensation expense.
+When incurred, share-settled obligations to non-employees that will be paid in restricted stock units are recorded as accrued expense liability and stock-based compensation expense.